RealDeuce/torch/test/env/TESTENV.md

 * Bic (DnD5e: has spells and a candle, but neither supported cantrip nor a torch)

 ## Adapting technique to other modules
 * Build and zip a world for each system you support.
-* Edit the world.json file to add dependencies for all modules the world depends upon.
-* Include a dependency on the core translation for at least one language that your module supports.
-  * Most modules will have a mix of translations drawn from core and their own translations.
-  * Glancing at settings in that language will identify any new strings added that will need internationalization (using strings instead of literals in the code) or localization.
-  * If you wish, you can install the core translations for *all* the languages you support.
-  * However, comparison of strings files against the language you do the glance is often enough.
+Use the oldest version of Foundry you intend to support.
 * Include in the world all scenes, players, and actors you will need for any test in that system.
   * Include enough players for all relevant privilege levels and interactions needed for testing.
 This will probably include, at a minimum, one actor for each privilege level, but may need more.
 Name them so you can remember what they are.
   * Include enough actors to have all relevant combinations (classes, items, spells, etc.) preconfigured in individual actors, named so you can pick them easily.
 It is a waste of time to bling them up more than you need to identify them easily in the scene.